 After weeks of anticipation, the clinics for the staff, residents and patients working at and living in Bethesda communities to receive the COVID-19 vaccine are well underway.

-Per the direction provided by the Centers for Disease Control and Prevention (CDC), the first Bethesda groups that will be receiving the vaccine are those who work and live in Bethesda skilled nursing facilities.
-Eaxh facility will ultimately host three vaccine clinics for its residents and staff, allowing those who were not able to attend the first clinic to still receive their two doses of vaccine.
+Per the direction provided by the Centers for Disease Control and Prevention (CDC), the first Bethesda groups that received the vaccine are those who work and live in Bethesda skilled nursing communities.
+Each community will ultimately host three vaccine clinics for its residents and staff, allowing those who were not able to attend the first clinic to still receive their two doses of vaccine.

 The choice of vaccine at each clinic is not Bethesda’s; rather, it is a decision that is made by the State governments.
 As a result, Moderna vaccines will be used for all of the Missouri clinics, and vaccine created by Pfizer will be used in the clinic at Alton Memorial Rehabilitation & Therapy.

 Regardless of the manufacturer, two doses of vaccine will be required.

 Bethesda has partnered with CVS Health to coordinate and administer the vaccine clinics for residents and staff throughout the organization.
 The dates of the all vaccine clinics are being determined by the team from CVS.

 Like most senior living, care and service organizations, Bethesda anticipates — and hopes — that our residents and staff are eager to get their vaccine.

 For those who want to know more about the vaccine, Bethesda can offer resources from the CDC website that can help.